 Percutaneous transmyocardial revascularization (PTMR) is performed by a cardiologist in the cardiac catheterization laboratory.
-Using a laser that has been fedthrough a catheter to the hear, the cardiologist creates tiny holes in the heart muscle.
+Using a laser that has been fed through a catheter to the heart, the cardiologist creates tiny holes in the heart muscle.
 These holes become channels for blood to flow to oxygen-starved areas of the heart.
 Researchers believe that the procedure may cause new vessels to form, reducing the pain of angina.
 PTMR is used for patients who have not responded to other treatments such as medicines, angioplasty, or coronary artery bypass surgery.

 See also on this site: Coronary Artery Disease

 Arrhythmias are irregular heartbeats caused by a disturbance in the electrical activity that paces your heartbeat.
 Almost everyone's heart skips a beat at one time or another.
 These mild, one-time palpitations are harmless.
 But there are more than 4 million Americans who have recurrent arrhythmias, and these people should be under the care of a doctor.

 Arrhythmias can be divided into two categories: ventricular and supraventricular.
 Ventricular arrhythmias happen in the heart's two lower chambers, called the ventricles.
 Supraventricular arrhythmias happen in the structures above the ventricles, mainly the atria, which are the heart's two upper chambers.

 Arrhythmias are further defined by the speed of the heartbeats.
 A very slow heart rate, called bradycardia, means the heart rate is less than 60 beats per minute.
 Tachycardia is a very fast heart rate, meaning the heart beats faster than 100 beats per minute.